biowdl/sequence-classification/docs/index.md

 https://cromwell.readthedocs.io/en/stable/tutorials/Containers/).

-Images from [biocontainers](https://biocontainers.pro) are preferred for biowdl pipelines.
-The list of default images for this pipeline can be found in the default for the `dockerImages` input.
+Images from [biocontainers](https://biocontainers.pro) are preferred for biowdl workflows.
+The list of default images for this workflow can be found in the default for the `dockerImages` input.

 ## Output
-The workflow will output trimmed reads from the QC pipeline (if input is fastq).
+The workflow will output trimmed reads from the QC workflow (if input is fastq).
 A centrifuge classification file, a alignment metrics file, a report file per sample, a kraken style report and a krona plot per sample.